ArduPilot/ardupilot_wiki/common/source/docs/common-wiki-editing-setup.rst

 #.
 Use the `Dockerfile <https://github.com/ArduPilot/ardupilot_wiki/blob/master/Dockerfile>`__ in the root of the repo to create a Linux container with all the necessary packages installed.
 #.
 Or simply install `Sphinx <http://www.sphinx-doc.org/en/stable/install.html>`__ on your local Linux machine, or under WSL in Windows (Win8 may need to add `this component <https://docs.microsoft.com/en-us/windows/wsl/install-manual>`_ ).

-Fork and Clone the Wiki
+Fork, Clone, and Update the Wiki
 -----------------------

 First, the wiki should be forked and cloned much like :ref:`developers do for the flight code <dev:where-to-get-the-code>`.